How To Feed A Loon

 • Meanwhile, in a medium saucepan, heat the marinara sauce over medium-high heat for 5 minutes, or until fully heated.

 • Transfer the cutlets to a baking sheet.
-Spoon on about a ¼ cup of the marinara over each cutlet.
-Sprinkle about 1 tablespoon of the grated Parmesan on the marinara, and then place about ½ cup of the mozzarella on the top.
+Spoon about a ¼ cup of the marinara over each cutlet.
+Sprinkle about 1 tablespoon of the grated Parmesan on the marinara, and then place about ½ cup of the mozzarella on top.

 • Place in the oven and bake until the cheese has melted and is gooey, about 5 to 7 minutes.